-Please note: if you're interested in attending a potluck, please bring a vegetarian, preferably vegan, item to share, and include a list of ingredients.
+Please note: if you're interested in attending a potluck, please bring a vegan item to share, and include a list of ingredients.
 Please bring serving utensils, as well as a plate, glass, and utensils for yourself.

 March 15, 2014 - 7:00 pm